larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 rw rootflags=noatime nowatchdog loglevel=3 zswap.enabled=1 zswap.shrinker_enabled=1 zswap.compressor=lz4 zswap.max_pool_percent=30
 ```

-With GPT Autoloader you do not need to specify UUIDs of your drives, the only thing required here is `rw`.
+With `systemd-gpt-auto-generator` you do not need to specify UUIDs of your drives, the only thing required here is `rw`.
 Read more about the other settings added [**here**](extra/misc/kernelflags.md).

 #### Make the ESP directory
 ```zsh